jehaj/book-get/README.md

 This project parses web-books to epub books.
 It uses `lxml` to parse HTML and get text from HTML webpages.
 The webpages are downloaded with `requests`.
 The text files are compiled into an epub book with `pandoc`.

 ## Warning!
-Currently SSL verification is disabled.
+Currently, SSL verification is disabled.